Battle of Pilsud: Background

 Jai Singh's assignment was exceptionally challenging.
 If he had only the Marathas to deal with, and the local population had been stable, he could have defended Malwa with relative ease.
 However, the situation was far more complex.
 Despite this, his first year in command demonstrated his effectiveness.
 His force of 10,000 seasoned soldiers, including well-equipped musketeers, artillery, and ample financial resources, helped restore some order.
 His reputation as an experienced commander from Aurangzeb's wars had preceded him, and he had capable lieutenants such as Chhatrasal Bundela and Budh Singh Hada.
 By the end of 1714, he had suppressed much of the disorder in Malwa.
 The Marathas, likely distracted by internal conflicts, refrained from launching any major raids that winter, and the local rebels, after facing swift punishment, either surrendered or went into hiding.
-Recognizing his success, the Emperor sent him a robe of honor on 13 August accompanied by a letter of appreciation that read, "You have not left any trace of the robbers; travelers can now pass in peace."
+Recognizing his success, the Emperor sent him a robe of honor on 13 August, accompanied by a letter of appreciation that read, "You have not left any trace of the robbers; travelers can now pass in peace."

 Jai Singh had achieved this stability through relentless movement and decisive action.
 Just a week after reaching Ujjain, he launched a campaign against the Afghan chief Inayet, who had been pillaging near the city with a band of 7,000 horsemen.
 Jai Singh dispatched Nandlal Choudhuri to confront him, forcing the Afghans to retreat towards Shajahanpur.
-Later, Dilir Afghan was defeated near Kashigaon on 25 March 1714, and Mohan Singh, an Umat Rajput rebel aligned with Ruhela mercenaries, was killed on 14 April.
+Later, Dilir Afghan was defeated near Kashigaon on 25 March 1714, and Mohan Singh, a Umat Rajput rebel aligned with Ruhela mercenaries, was killed on 14 April.
 In early May, Jai Singh sent a Bundela contingent under Chhatrasal's son to Khimlasa and Bhorasa, which prompted the Maratha camp south of the Narmada to abandon any plans of crossing into Malwa.
 Having dealt with these threats, he returned to Ujjain on 12 May.

 However, Malwa's volatile nature meant that this peace was neither absolute nor permanent.
 By August, highway robberies were reported near Narwar, necessitating the establishment of a military outpost.
 Meanwhile, Puranmal Ahir led a rebellion in the Ahir region, blocking the Sironj-Kalabagh road and using his fortresses at Ranod and Ondhera to challenge the administration for several months.